nblavoie/angular-documentation-pdf/README.md

 # Angular.io documentation as PDF files.

 Angular.io most up-to-date (Dec.
-14, 2017).
-Documentation as PDF.
+14, 2017) documentation as PDF (in sections).

 ## All the documentation as a single PDF document.